WHAT IS RIGHT TO PLAY?

 HOW MUCH OF MY MONEY GOES TOWARDS RIGHT TO PLAY’S DEVELOPMENT PROGRAMS?

-An average of 85% of total worldwide expenses are spent implementing Right To Play’s programs benefiting children facing adversity.
-An average of 15% of total expenses goes towards administrative and fundraising expenditures.
-Right To Play’s audited financial statements are available upon request.
+In 2012, 79% of total worldwide expenses are spent implementing Right To Play’s programs benefiting children facing adversity.
+An average of 21% of total expenses goes towards administrative and fundraising expenditures.
+Right To Play’s audited financial statements are available to the public in our Annual Report.